vecnavium-pm-pl/VecnaLeaderboards/README.md

 - Submit the issue and be patient for a response for a solution to your problem

+If you are using a modified Pocketmine-MP build/version you will not get assisted.

 # Suggestions

 Have a suggestion?